apenasliana/apenasliana/README.md

 <h1 align="center">Hi 👋, I'm Liana Meneghini</h1>
 <h3 align="center">I'm from Brazil and really into technology and programming!</h3>
 <p align="center"> I have some knowledge with object-oriented programming, but recently my focus of study is on frontend programming.
-My last work experience is in a software house, working as a team to develop features for mobile apps.<p>
+Currently working in a software house developing features for web and mobile apps.<p>
 <br><br>